LeetLLM

 Output

 PCA optimizes variance, not relevance.
-A direction that rarely changes in the corpus can still distinguish a valid replacement from an invalid refund.
+A direction that rarely changes in the corpus can still distinguish a rollback-approved incident from a rollback-blocked incident.
 Explained variance is useful diagnostic information; retrieval recall is the release metric.

 Sweep dimensions against neighbor recall

-On a small data set, we can provide the relevance judgments ourselves.
-The following lab creates twenty support intents in a noisy 24-dimensional space.
-Each query has three acceptable policy chunks.
+On a small data set, you can provide the relevance judgments yourself.
+This lab creates twenty incident intents in a noisy 24-dimensional space.
+Each query has three acceptable runbook chunks.
 It then tries PCA dimensions 2, 4, 8, and 12.

 pca-recall-sweep.py